 In a nutshell, there’s research that shows lavender oil is quite beneficial for your noggin!

-For example, this 2012 study⁶ resulted in the discovery that lavender oil may offer neuroprotective benefits that could prevent or treat dysfunctions like strokes.
+For example, this 2012 study⁶ resulted in the discovery that lavender oil may offer a variety of neurological benefits.
 The researchers lend this efficacy to the oil’s antioxidant properties.

 Another study⁷ examined one of the active components of lavender oil, linalool.
-The results of the study showed that lavender oil can be used as a natural way to treat neurological disorders like Alzheimer’s disease via inhalation.
-This is again thanks to lavender’s antioxidant properties since it can prevent stress (and thus damage) in the brain.
+The results of the study showed that this component may be an alternative to commonly used pharmaceutical products, again thanks to lavender’s antioxidant properties.

-Even if you don’t have a neurological disorder, the keyword to take note of in these studies is “neuroprotective,” meaning that the lavender oil was serving to protect components of the brain.
+Even if you don’t have a neurological disorder like those discussed in the links above, the research may indicate that lavender oil can help maintain an already healthy brain.
 I can’t speak for everyone, but protecting my brain and the brains of people I love is pretty important to me—it’s why my kids wear bicycle helmets—so diffusing lavender oil for this purpose on top of its many other benefits is… well, a no-brainer!

-Diffusion is the easiest way to enjoy these benefits, but simple inhalation from the bottle will work too.
+Diffusion is the easiest way to enjoy these benefits and others, but simple inhalation from the bottle will work too.
 Since that’s not really the most elegant way to use your essential oils (though we’ve all done it), I suggest topical application with rollerball bottles.
 Using one of these bottles, roll lavender oil on the back of your neck and temples once or twice daily.
-Bonus, it keeps insects away and will help you feel more calm and clear.
+Bonus, it keeps insects away and will help boost your mood.

 Lavender Essential Oil Improves Healing of the Skin After Injury

-Thus far we’ve been discussing the neurological benefits of lavender oil—that was unavoidable since there’s so many—but now I’d like to touch on some of the other equally important and just as amazing benefits of this wonderful plant extract.
+Thus far we’ve been discussing the neurological benefits of lavender oil quite a lot—that was unavoidable since there’s so many—but now I’d like to touch on some of the other equally important and just as amazing benefits of this wonderful plant extract.

 In modern times, we now know that these antimicrobial properties can serve us as a way to soothe and speed healing of minor cuts and burns.
 This is especially true if applied quickly after the minor injury has taken place.
 In a study that monitored the rate of tissue healing in rats⁸, researchers discovered that both surface tissue and collagen generation was greatly improved through the application of lavender oil.

-When combined with other essential oils, the antimicrobial properties of lavender oil has been shown to enhance the efficacy of other essential oils in treating a number of fungal or bacterial infections.
+When combined with other essential oils, the antimicrobial properties of lavender oil has been shown to enhance the efficacy of other essential oils in helping a number of mild fungal or bacterial infections.
 This study⁹ compared the results of combining lavender oil with 45 other essential oils in order to learn about how lavender could improve the known properties of the others.
-It was found that a 1:1 ratio (half lavender, half something else) had the most noticeable effects in fighting infectious diseases.
+It was found that a 1:1 ratio (half lavender, half something else) had the most noticeable effects in fighting minor infections.

 This is all very interesting, but how do we apply it in our daily lives the next time we accidentally cut ourselves or we’re helping a crying child who just scraped his or her knee in the yard?